 - Drinking hot drinks can help to relax your stomach

 - Massaging the area that hurts can relax the muscles causing the pain

 - Using a TENS machine can help to ease pain by encouraging the body to release endorphins – the body’s natural pain killers

 - Try some simple stretching or yoga teamed with relaxing breathing techniques to distract you from the pain and ease your symptoms

 One of the ways that you can stop yourself from experiencing period cramps is to treat them before they even start.
-One to two days before your period you can’t start taking ibuprofen tablets or Feminax tablets as a pre-emptive attempt to lessen the pain you experience.
+One to two days before your period you can’t start taking ibuprofen tablets as a pre-emptive attempt to lessen the pain you experience.
 This may not work for all women and if your level of pain stops you from completing everyday tasks then visit your GP to discuss your symptoms.